ASzc/swn-drill-map/README.md

 ### Example

-This command will write the transit data (for the Asgard Sigma sector) into files within the directory `asgard_sigma`.
+This command will write the drill data (for the Asgard Sigma sector) into files within the directory `asgard_sigma`.

-    $ ./transit.py asgard_sigma.html
+    $ ./drill.py asgard_sigma.html

 ### Output files